Regular walking can help you maintain a healthy lifestyle and remain independent.

 - Improving your energy levels and increasing your stamina

-One size does not fit all!
-Find a way to make walking pleasurable and interesting to you.
+You can exercise regularly by finding a daily routine with walking that you enjoy.
 This will help you stick to your new healthy habit for the long-term.
-You could try:

 - Walking around your local neighbourhood, along the coastline, or a walking trail through the countryside